firefly-oss/lib-common-cache/README.md

 - 🔧 **Provider Info**: See which provider (Redis/Caffeine) is being used
 - ⚠️ **Warnings**: Immediate feedback when Redis is unavailable

+## 🧠 Smart (L1+L2) Cache

+- When a distributed provider is available and Caffeine is enabled, the factory creates a SmartCache (L1 Caffeine + L2 provider) automatically (write‑through strategy).
+- Reads hit L1; on L1 miss, the value is read from L2 and optionally backfilled into L1; writes update both layers.
+- Benefits: low latency, fewer network calls, consistent keys, and safe isolation per cache name/prefix.

 ## 🏗️ Architecture

 ### Overview